PBCAR/PurchaseTasks/README.md

 # Purchase Task Report

-This script uses Rmarkdown to produce a PDF report of the data processed.
-It should only be used by those who are familiar with (and can trouble-shoot) R markdown files.
+This script uses R-markdown to produce a PDF report of the processed data.
+It is an alternative to the output produced by the `Purchase Task Template.R`.
+The benefits of using this script to produce a report is that all the information about the data processing is provided and therefore documented.

+It requires the user to:

+A) Save the data set and the script in the same file location

+B) Name of the .csv file

+C) The name of the participant ID variable along with the names of the purchase task variables ONLY (the ID name must be first in the list)

+D) Select the type of purchase task: APT, CPT, or MPT

+E) Input the total N of participants included in the data set